Ye1203/Lamian_shinyapp/README.md

 # Lamian Helper Package

 This package provides a convenient interface to use **Lamian**, a tool designed to compare expression changes over pseudotime across different conditions.
-For detailed information on Lamian, please refer to Professor Wenpin Zhou's original repository:
+For detailed information on Lamian, please refer to Professor Wenpin Hou's original repository:
 https://github.com/Winnie09/Lamian/tree/master

 ---